atulakella/hidden-handle/README.md

 It is this unique selling feature of subverting expectations using smart construction on top of the addition of smart technology that would make us considerably more effective than our competition.

 ![image](https://github.com/atulakella/hidden-handle/assets/44159259/31666b02-0478-4f3c-8e33-2c50e85a002a)

+##CAD Designs
+The CAD designs for a novel smart door handle concept designed for seamless integration into existing homes.

+### Key Features:

+    #### Unobtrusive Design: The handle maintains a traditional appearance, concealing an ultrasonic fingerprint sensor on the underside.
+This deters potential intruders and blends seamlessly into any home environment.
+    #### Enhanced Security: The system goes beyond simple fingerprint recognition.
+It utilizes anomaly detection to identify unauthorized users attempting to open the door, offering an extra layer of security.
+    #### Smart Home Integration: The design allows for connection with other smart home devices, enabling automated responses upon intruder detection.
+(Note: Implementation details for this functionality are not included in this repository)

+##Circuit Diagram
 ![nlh](https://github.com/atulakella/hidden-handle/assets/44159259/9ef262b5-7d3c-4603-93e6-c58c8a842576)